Responding to Agricultural Surveys

-The Rural Environment and Agricultural Commodities Survey (REACS) is conducted every year, in between the five-yearly Agricultural Census, with agricultural businesses throughout Australia.
+The Rural Environment and Agricultural Commodities Survey (REACS) is conducted every year except when an Agricultural Census is conducted, with agricultural businesses throughout Australia.
 For detailed information about the REACS, including answers to frequently asked questions, please see our specific Rural Environment and Agricultural Commodities Survey page.

 Value of Agricultural Commodities Produced Survey

 The Value of Agricultural Commodities Produced Survey (VACP) is an annual survey, collecting information on prices paid to growers in Australia for agricultural commodities.
 For detailed information about the Value of Agricultural Commodities Produced survey, including answers to frequently asked questions, please see our specific Value of Agricultural Commodities Produced Survey page.

 The Livestock Slaughtered Survey is conducted every quarter with businesses throughout Australia.
 This survey collects information on the total number of livestock slaughtered and the amount and value of meat produced, by category of livestock.
 For detailed information about the Livestock Slaughtered Survey, including answers to frequently asked questions, please see our specific Livestock Slaughtered Survey page.

 Poultry and Game Birds Slaughtered Survey